The Robert H. N. Ho Family Foundation Translation Grants in Buddhist Studies

 - No university overhead is permitted.

-Critical editions are of crucial importance to the expanding field of Buddhist studies.
 Translation has been at the core of Buddhism since the Buddha’s instruction to his monks to teach the dharma in many languages.

 Collaborative projects are welcome.